devlog42/qtgrid/docs-source/docs/index.md

 - pip install qtgrid
 - pipenv install qtgrid

-Get the current project source from GitHub
+Get the current development source from GitHub

 - git clone https://github.com/devlog42/qtgrid

 When importing **qtgrid**, for an installation of PyQt6, PyQt5, or PySide6 is tested in that order.
 If none of these are found, a corresponding error message is issued.

 ## Contribution